MetaDriveScape/Awesome-Generation-Model/VideoGeneration.md

 ### Generative Inbetweening: Adapting Image-to-Video Models for Keyframe Interpolation
 - `Keypoints:` VideoGeneration, HighFidelity
-- `Objective:` Despite the task's similarity to existing conditioning signals, creating an interpolation model requires further training, and therefore both large amounts of data and substantial computational resources beyond what most researchers have access to.
+- `Key Takeaways:` Despite the task's similarity to existing conditioning signals, creating an interpolation model requires further training, and therefore both large amounts of data and substantial computational resources beyond what most researchers have access to.
 -   <details>
     <summary>Details</summary>